 A valid UH parking permit is required to park on the University of Houston campus at all times, unless paying to park in a visitor parking location.
 Parking rules are enforced 24 hours a day, seven days a week, including weekends and university holidays.
+Permit type/location availability is on a first-come, first-serve basis.

 You must park where your parking permit designates if it is Monday-Thursday between 7 a.m. and 3 p.m.
 If it is after 3 p.m.
 Monday-Thursday, or any time on Friday, Saturday and Sunday, a valid UH parking permit can be used to park in any unrestricted space in any ungated zone parking lot on campus.
-Restricted spaces include reserved, disabled, unloading and metered. https://www.uh.edu/af-university-services/parking/
+Restricted spaces include reserved, disabled, unloading and text to pay.

+www.uh.edu/af-university-services/parking/